 The Torah concludes by preparing you for a long history of failure in the Promised Land.
 This is intentional, and it’s part of the strategy of the overall narrative to help you see the good news in the midst of failure.
 This dismal past generates hope for the future.
 Think of how many times in the Torah we’ve watched a character receive some kind of command or guidance from God, respond with fear, unbelief, or straight up disobedience, and then face the tragic consequences.

-God places Adam & Eve in the garden as divine image bearers of God, empowered with choice, freedom, and authority in this temple garden.
+God places Adam and Eve in the garden as divine image bearers of God, empowered with choice, freedom, and authority in this temple garden.

-They choose to eat of the tree of knowledge of good and evil and define right and wrong for themselves (Gen. 3:6); they suffer the consequences by being exiled from the Garden (Gen. 3:23).
+They choose to eat of the tree of knowledge of good and evil and define right and wrong for themselves (Gen 3:6), and they suffer the consequences by being exiled from the Garden (Gen 3:23).

 One of the most common, repeated themes in the biblical narrative is how people constantly evade God and his wise commands.
 We had hoped that, after being redeemed in the Exodus, this “kingdom of priests” would respond differently.
 Surely witnessing the ten plagues and walking through the sea would compel them to love God and each other and fulfill God’s promise to become a blessing to the nations.

 Want us to let you know when we launch new videos and other great content?
 We typically only send a couple emails per month!

 However, it quickly becomes clear that this is not going to happen.
 The Israelites are humans, after all, and we know what humans are like, both from personal experience and from Genesis 1-11.
 So, at the end of Deuteronomy, Moses merges the story of Israel up to this point with the story of humanity’s rebellion in the garden.